How Much Money Are Unproductive Meetings Costing You

 Meetings are an essential part of daily business life; they provide a space for collaboration, creativity, and arriving at shared decisions on a range of topics.
 At least, that’s what they’re supposed to do.
 The reality is that in many cases meetings actually end up costing businesses significant amounts of both time and money when they are poorly managed and become an unproductive use of people’s time.
+Still, the connotation exists that the more meetings held, the more productive the team becomes.
+Some organizations even start the day with morning meetings, as this supposedly warms up the team to work on their daily tasks.

 The problem: Time spent in unproductive meetings

-Whilst on the surface there is nothing to suggest that these meetings would be deemed a ‘waste of people’s time’, it could be argued that people’s time could be better spent elsewhere and raises the question as to whether or not each of those meetings really needed to take place.
+Whilst on the surface there is nothing to suggest that most meetings would be deemed a ‘waste of people’s time’, it could be argued that people’s time could be better spent elsewhere and raises the question as to whether or not each of those meetings really needed to take place.

 It’s not just the duration of meetings that take up large chunks of people’s time either; Booqed reported - based on findings from a range of studies - that in 2019, 40% of workers spent up to 30 minutes just searching for a suitable collaborative space to host a meeting, and that the average worker spent one hour and nine minutes on meeting preparation.
 In the same report, Booqed noted that 44% of workers felt that not having enough time to complete the rest of their work was the most detrimental consequence of having attended an ineffective meeting.